Explore the Agenda

 2:15 pm How to Effectively Measure ‘Wellbeing’ and Leverage Information to Inform Programming and Initiatives

-- Using the understanding of worker challenges and incident trends to justify and implement targeted wellness resources and programs
+• Understanding challenges faced by workers and incident trends to justify and implement targeted wellness resources and programs

 2:45 pm Afternoon Refreshments

-3:15 pm Developing a Cost-Effective Company-Wide Wellbeing Program that Provides Essential Services and Improves Workforce Health and Satisfaction
+3:15 pm Developing a Cost-Effective, Company-Wide Wellbeing Program that Provides Essential Services and Improves Workforce Welfare

-- Providing a step-by-step roadmap for organizations that need to build a successful, comprehensive wellness program internally
+• Providing a step-by-step roadmap for organizations that need to build a successful, comprehensive wellness program

-- Leveraging safety and HR expertise to prioritize low-cost, high-reach educational campaigns as a primary component of a budget-constrained wellness strategy
+• Leveraging safety and HR expertise to prioritize low-cost, high-reach educational campaigns as a primary component of a holistic wellness strategy

-- Identifying essential services that cannot be provided internally, and developing costeffective, strategic partnerships to deliver these specialized services
+• Identifying essential services that must be outsourced, and developing strategic partnerships to secure these specialized services

-3:55 pm Examining the Impact of Mental Health on Project and Team outcomes and the Construction Industry as a Whole
+3:55 pm Examining the Impact of Mental Health Project, Team, and Industry Outcomes

-- Highlighting the urgent need to address mental health and substance abuse industry-wide
+• Highlighting the urgent need to address mental health and substance abuse permeating the industry